 Many hands make light work, or so the saying goes – still, when Elizabeth Gemmell and her team began piecing together the Devonshire Hunting Tapestries, they had a mammoth task ahead of them.
 In February 1902, fourteen months in, the Society completed the restoration of the first tapestry, Swan and Otter Hunt.
 The result of their hard work was briefly exhibited at the V&A before returning to Hardwick.
 Describing this exhibition and the tapestry’s ‘phoenix-like’ transformation, the Pall Mall Gazette praised the women’s work:

 It is impossible for anyone, not having seen the mutilated state in which [they were rediscovered], to realise the enormous amount of labour for the proper readjustment of the various strips and bits.

 Even with a team of eight women working full-time, it took the best part of a decade to reconstruct and restore the whole set.
-By 1905 two of the restored tapestries had made their way to Chatsworth, where they were displayed in the Sculpture Gallery for many years, very close to where they currently hang.
+By 1905 two of the restored tapestries had made their way to Chatsworth, where they were displayed in the Sculpture Gallery for many years.

 The same section of the Swan and Otter Hunt, restored (2021).© Chatsworth House Trust.
 Courtesy Victoria and Albert Museum, 2021